nutshellfool/algorithmPlayground/README.md

 This is a Java Language edition, and Python edition also available [algorithmPlayground_python](https://github.com/nutshellfool/algorithmPlayground_python).

-Currently, this is a maven project which supports the IntelliJ IDE, so you can feel free to open this project in IntelliJ IDE.

 We use junit as the project unit test framework, as for the maven project structure, so you can run all test case by execute shell command  `mvn test -B`

 ## Algorithm & Data Structure problem / solution sets